 A number of tools and resources are now available in the UK to help manage and minimise the impact of tree pests and diseases.
 These include the Tree Alert reporting system and a range of guides to the most important/common tree pests and diseases, which are important for early detection and diagnosis.

 Tree Alert – Tree Pest and Disease Reporting

 Forest Research has developed the Tree Alert website to gather information about the health of the nation’s trees, woodlands and forests.
 This information will support important tree health monitoring and surveillance work, contribute to ongoing scientific research in this field and, ultimately, support efforts to protect the nation’s trees.
 To make a report access Tree Alert here:

 Observatree Field Identification Guides

 These guides have been produced by Observatree, a citizen science project focused on monitoring tree health.
 More information: Observatree website.
-A poster of priority tree pests and diseases is here.
+Posters for priority tree pests and diseases are here.

 Hard copies of individual identification guides can be purchased from Summerfield Books, here.
 These are an invaluable resource for professional foresters and arboriculturists.

 Individual field identification guides can be downloaded here (click on the cover images to open in a new window to download directly from the Observatree website):

 Forest Health Links